Sonnykimee/SQLiteLib/README.md

 # SQLiteLib
 A library plugin that provides an easy way to use SQLite DB on Minecraft Servers.

 I decided to write this plugin after finding out about SQLiteLib by pablo67340 (https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/ https://www.spigotmc.org/resources/sqlitelib.46801/) which I believe now it's out of support.
 Also, this plugin imports SQLite JDBC 3.36.0.3 by xerial (https://github.com/xerial/sqlite-jdbc).
-I was also inspired by Python JDBC to keep the use of plugin easy.
+I also studied Python JDBC to keep the use of plugin easy.

 # How to Use
 **NOTE:** Some examples are written in TriggerReactor script language since that was my main purpose of writing this plugin; to use SQLite with TriggerReactor.
 However, translating the script to Java should be very easy.